 Dr. Lawless holds certifications in pediatrics from the American Board of Pediatrics (ABP) and the sub-board: Pediatric Critical Care of the ABP and is a Fellow in the American College of Critical Care Medicine.
+He is known as an international expert in the field of quality and safety.
 He has authored numerous manuscripts and book chapters and also serves on multiple journal editorial boards.
 He represents Nemours with the National Quality Forum and has presented at numerous national and government-sponsored forums.
-He has also received numerous awards such as being included in "The Best Doctors in America®.
+He has also received numerous awards such as being included in Best Doctors in America®.

 Dr. Lawless has assisted with many quality and safety initiatives nationally and throughout Nemours, many of which are receiving national prominence and adaptation.
 He has authored numerous publications and has spoken nationally on a range of subjects, primarily focusing on aspects of quality improvement and safety in medical care especially as the electronic medical record and other technologies impact it.
 He has also provided extraordinary leadership to spearhead the first ever collaboration of the America Academy of pediatrics, the Children’s’ Hospital Association and the American Board of pediatrics to develop national pediatric quality and safety measures that were adopted by the Joint Commission ORYX initiative to support Joint Commission accredited organizations in their quality improvement efforts.